salsaflow/salsaflow/README.md

 ## Usage ##

 Well, the best thing you can do is to just run `salsaflow -h` and read.
-More in-depth SalsaFlow principes are explained in the [wiki](https://github.com/salsaflow/salsaflow/wiki).
+More in-depth SalsaFlow principes are explained on the [wiki](https://github.com/salsaflow/salsaflow/wiki).

 The complete list of SalsaFlow commands follows (links pointing to the `develop` docs):